Serene-Arc/bulk-downloader-for-reddit/docs/CONTRIBUTING.md

 When making a contribution to the BDFR project, please open an issue beforehand so that the maintainers can weigh in on it.
 This helps create a trail on GitHub and keeps things organised.

-If you have a question, **please don't open an issue on GitHub**.
-There is a discussion tab on the repository's GitHub where you can interact with the developers and ask questions.
+**Please don't open an issue on GitHub** unless you are reporting a bug or proposing a feature.
+For questions, there is a discussion tab on the repository's GitHub page where you can interact with the developers and ask questions.
 If you believe that something is a bug, or that a feature should be added, then by all means open an issue.

 All communication on GitHub, Discord, email, or any other medium must conform to the [Code of Conduct](CODE_OF_CONDUCT.md).
 It's not that hard to stay respectful.

 ## Opening an Issue

+**Before opening a new issue**, be sure that no issues regarding your problem already exist.
+If a similar issue exists, try to contribute to the issue.

+### Bugs
 When opening an issue about a bug, **please provide the full log file for the run in which the bug occurred**.
 This log file is named `log_output.txt` in the configuration folder.
 Check the [README](../README.md) for information on where this is.
 This log file will contain all the information required for the developers to recreate the bug.

 If you do not have or cannot find the log file, then at minimum please provide the **Reddit ID for the submission** or comment which caused the issue.
 Also copy in the command that you used to run the BDFR from the command line, as that will also provide helpful information when trying to find and fix the bug.
 If needed, more information will be asked in the thread of the bug.

+### Feature requests
 In the case of requesting a feature or an enhancement, there are fewer requirements.
 However, please be clear in what you would like the BDFR to do and also how the feature/enhancement would be used or would be useful to more people.
+It is crucial that the feature is justified.
+Any feature request without a concrete reason for it to be implemented has a very small chance to get accepted.
 Be aware that proposed enhancements may be rejected for multiple reasons, or no reason, at the discretion of the developers.

 ## Pull Requests